SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Narratie motions are incredibly complicated for debaters to wrap their head around.
 Everyone gets carried away and believes that you should prove the narrative to be right or wrong, rather than proving the effects of the narrative to be beneficial or harmful.

 And it's extremely difficult to distinguish the two in most narrative motions, because people have such strong biases.
-For example, "This house regrets the narrative that going to a prestigious university is the key to success", people
+For example, "This house regrets the narrative that going to a prestigious university is the key to success", people will definitely argue about whether it is possible to succeed without a university etc. And it's hard to differentiate that from believing in it.
+Because, in the heads of juniors, people who go to prestigious universities believe in the narrative, and people who don't, don't believe in the narrative, so there's no difference.

+So one bea

 ### Pranks
 My rule of thumb was to not play pranks in the initial days because it erodes trust in the club and its seniors.
 I abhor pranks like, "You won't get in to debsoc," during recruitment time.
 I didn't want recruits to associate a feeling of anxiety with the debsoc.
 Freshers who have only confusion when it comes to PES and how things work at PES, are more intimidated than one would expect.